twizzler-operating-system/twizzler-public/README.md

 # README #

 Kernel and userspace for Twizzler.
-Requires a toolchain to build.
-Currently setting up core kernel components.
+Requires a toolchain to build (see Building).

 Building
 --------